andrewchambers/bupstash/doc/technical_overview.md

 Archivist stores arbitrary streams of data in the repository by splitting the stream into chunks, hmac addressing the chunks, then compressing and encrypting the chunks with the a public key portion of a master key.
-Each chunk is then stored in the data directory.
+Each chunk is then stored in the data directory in a file named after the hmac hash of the contents.
 As we generate a sequence of chunks with a corresponding hmac addresses, we can build a tree structure out of these addresses.
 Leaf nodes of the tree are simply the encrypted data.
-Other nodes in the tree are simply unencrypted lists of hashes, which may point to encrypted leaf nodes, or other subtrees.
+Other nodes in the tree are simply unencrypted lists of hmac hashes, which may point to encrypted leaf nodes, or other subtrees.
 The key idea behind the hash tree, is we can convert an arbitrary stream of data into a single HMAC address with approximately equal sized chunks.
 When multiple hash trees are added to the repository, they share structure and enable deduplication.